 Can I Check My SSS Loan Statement Through the SSS Mobile App?

-If you recently got an SSS Salary Loan, one of the first questions you probably have is this:
+If you recently got an SSS Salary Loanⓘ, one of the first questions you probably have is this:

-Good question — because checking your loan balance and payment posting is super important.
-Sometimes, even if you’ve been paying through your employer or via Bayad Center, your online statement doesn’t update right away.
-So let’s talk about how to check your SSS Loan Statement using the SSS Mobile App, what each section means, and how to confirm if your payments were really posted.
+Good question because checking your penaltiesⓘ, and principal.
+Members can view their outstanding loan balance through M?" title="A member loan balance refers to the remaining unpaid amount of an SSS loan, including interest, penalties, and principal.
+Members can view their outstanding loan balance through M?">loan balanceⓘ and payment posting is super important.
+Sometimes, even if youve been paying through your employer or via Bayad Center, your online statement doesnt update right away.
+So lets talk about how to check your SSS Loan Statement using the SSS Mobile App, what each section means, and how to confirm if your payments were really posted.

 The SSS Mobile App is the official app by the Social Security System that lets members check their contributions, benefits, and loans anytime.
 You can download it free from Google Play, App Store, or Huawei AppGallery.